bfuchs18/R01_Marketing/docs/DataManual.md

 # Study Design

+Study REACH involves a total of 5 visits for parent-child dyads.
+The first 4 visits occur ~1 week apart -- these are referred to baseline or session 1 ('ses-1') visits; the 5th visit occurs ~1 year after baseline -- this is referred to as follow-up or session 2 ('ses-2').

-The study involved 4 baseline visits involving Child Visit Protocol 1, Child Visit Protocol 2, Child Visit Protocol 3, and Child Visit Protocol 4.
-Child Visit Protocol 1 always occurred on the first study visit, while protocols 2-4 could vary in order due to MRI availability.
+The 4 baseline visits include: Child Visit Protocol 1, Child Visit Protocol 2, Child Visit Protocol 3, and Child Visit Protocol 4.
+Child Visit Protocol 1 always occurred on the first study visit, while Child Visit Protocols 2-4 could vary in order due to MRI availability.
+The follow-up visit includes Child Visit Protocol 5.

 ## Baseline (ses-1)
 ### Child Visit Protocol 1 (visit 1)